Health Sciences Office, School of Health Sciences

 11 Airlie Place

-Kirsty is a Teaching Fellow in the School of Nursing and Health Sciences at the University of Dundee.
+Kirsty is a Teaching Fellow in the School of Health Sciences at the University of Dundee.

 Prior to nursing Kirsty obtained a BSc (Hons) in Biochemistry from the University of Glasgow.
 She then undertook the Shortened Course for Graduates at Edinburgh Napier University and obtained a Diploma in Adult Nursing in 1996.
 She completed a Post Graduate Certificate in Higher Education in 2015.